-Massaging your boobs helps loosen the milk it make it more easily flow when you start pumping.
+Massaging your boobs helps loosen the milk and makes it more easily flow when you start pumping.
 Use some coconut oil, because your boobs will get dry!
 At least mine do.

 #7: Pump between 1-5AM, when prolactin levels are at their highest.

 Prolactin stimulates milk production, so when you pump during this time of night – you will produce more milk!

 #8: Make your husband or partner help.

 Scott helps me wash the parts, store the breastmilk, take it downstairs to our freezer, etc. It’s their kid too!
 Helping you is helping the baby!
 And it’s a great way for dad to get involved in the baby’s care.